learn-co-curriculum/puts-print-and-return-readme/README.md

 How do the `puts` and `print` methods actually output text to your console?
 They use the `$stdout` global variable provided to us by Ruby.
 (You don't need to worry about writing global variables right now.)
 For the purposes of understanding how `puts` and `print` work, we just need to understand the following:

-Your computer has an `stdout` file that communicates with your operating system.
+Your computer has a `$stdout` file that communicates with your operating system.
 So, `puts` and `print` actually send output to the `$stdout` variable.
-The `$stdout` variable sends that information to the `stdout` file on your computer which then communicates with your operating system and then outputs that information to the console.
+The `$stdout` variable sends that information to the `$stdout` file on your computer which then communicates with your operating system and then outputs that information to the console.

 You can absolutely employ `puts` and `print` without understanding everything that was just described.
 But if you do understand it, then you now have a basic sense of what is happening under the hood of these methods.